What’s included in a smart home system?

 Do you sometimes forget to turn off the lights in your home when you go to bed or leave the house?
 If so, smart lighting could be for you.
 With smart lights, you can turn all the lights in your home on or off with the tap of a finger.

-Smart security lights come with motion sensors that detect movement around your home.
+Smart security lights are another type of lighting control.
+These come with motion sensors that detect movement around your home.
 Let’s say you use a smart floodlight to protect your front yard.
 The light will only turn on when it senses motion on your property.
-If it doesn’t sense any other movement for around half a minute, it turns off again.
+It turns off again if motion is no longer detected.
 If the movement continues, the light stays on.

 Sometimes, a smart security light can scare off intruders on its own, but many homeowners use security lighting in conjunction with other smart home products like security cameras and alarm systems.

-Smart lighting helps you save power by limiting the time that your lights are actually on.
+Smart lighting helps you save power by limiting the time that your lights are on.
 Many smart lighting systems also come with energy-efficient light bulbs.
-For example, Vivint’s smart lighting systems use Philips Hue LED bulbs that can last much longer than traditional incandescent bulbs.
+For example, Vivint’s smart lighting systems use Smart Bulbs that can last much longer than traditional incandescent bulbs.

 Smart thermostat